 As a global professional services business we are concerned about the impact of climate change both on a local and global scale.
-We are conscious of our environmental impacts and we constantly try to address them by developing sustainable business practices, based on a specific action plan, while we continue to grow in a complex environment.
+We are conscious of our environmental impacts and strive to address them by developing sustainable business practices, based on a specific action plan, while continuing to grow in a complex environment.

 We are active in business networks seeking to address the challenges of climate change and sustainable development.
 In 2008, we became a founding member of the Legal Sustainability Alliance (LSA) - a collaborative industry effort to address climate change by reducing members’ carbon footprint and adopting environmentally sustainable practices.
 In 2014 we also joined the Australian Legal Sustainability Alliance.